What are abandonment issues?

 People with borderline personality disorder often have great reserves of love to offer and want a loving relationship more than anything.
 But sadly, they are often the ones who have dramatic relationships involving a lot of push and pull and have a very hard time staying too long in one relationship.

 What do I do if I think this is me?

-The good news about abandonment issues is that, unless they are part of a larger personality disorder, they are usually reversible (and even if you do suffer BPD they are manageable).
+The good news about abandonment issues is that, unless they are part of a larger personality disorder, they are usually reversible (and even if you do suffer with BPD they are manageable).

 It does, however, take a strong commitment to yourself to work through abandonment issues, and the willingness to face your ways of being and acting and how such behaviours developed.